Scroll down to find information on the following:

-The first would be to take the budgeted offerings figure (currently $46,000 per year), estimate your share by dividing it among the members who are able to contribute (we currently have 33 regular adult attenders of whom about half are in paid employment) and then factoring it up or down based on an estimate of whether you are above or below the average financial means of the group.
+The first would be to take the budgeted offerings figure (currently $39,000 per year), estimate your share by dividing it among the members who are able to contribute (we currently have 33 regular adult attenders of whom only about a third are in paid employment) and then factoring it up or down based on an estimate of whether you are above or below the average financial means of the group.

 The more common way is to commit to giving a particular percentage of your available income.
 The biblical guideline and traditional church teaching was that a person should give at least a tithe (10%) of their gross income.
 However that custom developed in a rural subsistence culture and is seldom a good guide for modern city dwellers.
 Some people spend 60% of their income paying for their housing, and if they took out another 10% they wouldn’t be able to eat.
 A few years ago we worked out a new guideline for our members based on a more complicated formula that deducts most major living expenses before asking for a percentage of the remainder.
 It looks complicated on paper, but there is an easy to use calculator below.

 Click here to see the formula for manual calculation

 The formula for calculating your suggested minimum financial contribution to the church.

 - Decide what time interval to work with (probably you pay interval), whether weekly, fortnightly, monthly or something else.
 Apply that interval to all steps.

 - Take your net income (after tax and superannuation deductions).

 - Deduct your housing costs (rent or mortgage payments) and any regular medical or pharmaceutical costs (some people have chronic conditions).

 - Deduct $7560 per year ($630 p.m., $290 p.f., $145 p.w.).
 If your utilities costs are included in your rent (eg. Boarding House), this deduction should only be $5515 per year.
 If your meals and your utilities are included in your rent (eg. Supported accommodation) there is no deduction here.